-This course has no exams.
+This course has no major exams (there is one short quiz).

 Incompletes

 Incomplete (I) grades will be granted only in emergency cases (usually only for a death in the family, major illness or injury, or birth of a child), and if the student has at least a C in the class at the time the Incomplete is requested.
 If you are having any difficulty that might prevent you completing the coursework, please don't wait until the end of the term; let your instructor know right away - I'm here to help!